akeneo/pim-community-dev/UPGRADE-1.7.md

 above.

-### Update references to moved reader business classes
+### Update references to business reader classes that have been moved

-In order to be more precise about the roles of our existing file iterators, we have renamed some existing classes as existing file iterators would only support a tabular file format, such as CSV and XLSX.
+In order to be more precise about the roles of our existing file iterators, we have renamed some existing classes since existing file iterators would only support a tabular file format, such as CSV and XLSX.

 Please execute the following commands in your project folder to update the references you may have to these classes: